omikader/facial-recognition/data/README.md

-data.mat
+face.mat

 	200 subjects
 	3 faces per subject
 	size: 24 x 21

-	The file 'data.mat' has a variable ”face” of size (24x21x600).
+	The file 'face.mat' has a variable ”face” of size (24x21x600).
 The images corresponding to the person labeled n, n = {1, . . . , 200}, can be indexed in Matlab as face(:,:,3*n-2), face(:,:,3*n-1)
 	and face(:,:,3*n).
 The first image is a neutral face, the second image is a face with facial expression, and the third image has illumination variations.